 To get rid of the infection, make sure you get plenty of rest.
 Also, if possible, get a humidifier to help relieve symptoms.

-If you symptoms get worse or last longer than two weeks, make an appointment at SHS.
+If your symptoms get worse or last longer than two weeks, make an appointment at UChicago Student Wellness.

 You may have the flu if you have some or all of these symptoms: